Steve Firth

 Steven Mark Firth (born 1 February 1965 in Halifax, England) is the bass guitarist for the English band Embrace.

-He studied art at Liverpool University, and also completed a psychology degree.
+He studied art at Liverpool University.

 Firth admitted that he only found out about Embrace by chance, as he was looking in the music adverts section of a local paper as an old habit and had temporarily given up due to several failures in bands.
 He replaced the band's original bass player J Senior in 1995.